Star Trek VI: The Undiscovered Country is the sixth movie in the Star Trek film series, released in 1991.

 - Dramatic Downstage Turn: Occurs when Kirk and McCoy are lying in their prison beds.

-- Dramatic Shattering: Sulu's tea cup falls to the ground when the Excelsior gets rattled by the shockwave.
+- Dramatic Shattering: Sulu's tea cup rattles off the captain's coffee table and falls to the ground when the Excelsior gets buffeted by the shockwave.
 Not a moment after it's in pieces on the deck, alarms and klaxons start blaring.
-Notably, it is not the same teacup which Sulu drinks from - the decoration was seen by the prop team as too nice to ruin.
+Notably, it is not the same teacup which Sulu drinks from—the decoration was seen by the prop team as too nice to ruin.

-- Drinking on Duty: After the disastrous dinner, several still-drunk senior officers immediately return to duty.
+- After the disastrous dinner, several still-drunk senior officers immediately return to duty.
 Chekov, in particular, is noticeably struggling to make it through his watch.
+Later, Chang uses this as evidence against Kirk and Bones during their trial.Kirk: Valeris, you know anything about a radiation surge?

 - Earth-Shattering Kaboom: The explosion of Praxis that kicks off the events of the movie.
 The real-world analogue is the Chernobyl plant disaster that weakened the Soviet Union just enough to get the ball rolling.